 Key Takeaways

-- The typical neurosurgeon salary timeline starts in high school and lasts an average of 14-17 years through residency.
+- The typical neurosurgeon timeline starts in high school and lasts an average of 14-17 years through residency.

 Table of Contents